jnunyez/synchronization/README.md

 </figcaption>

 Once the Operator is installed with the Custom Resource Definition (CRD)s exposed in the figure above, we proceed to instantiate the Custom Resources (CRs).
-Note that when you install an Operator you are not installing the software services managed by that Operator (in this case the Silicom TimeSync software stack).
+Note that when you install an Operator you are not installing the software services managed by that Operator (in this case the Silicom Time Sync software stack).

 #### Install StsOperatorConfig CR

-Create the StsOperatorConfig CR object to set the desired timing stack configuration.
+Create the StsOperatorConfig CR object to set the desired Silicom Time stack configuration.
 Apply the following CR:

 ```yaml
 # cat <<EOF | oc apply -f -